aineus/aineus/README.md

 `Presently in development.
 Expect working version in couple of days`

-# MyNeos
+# AINeus

-MyNeos is an open-source news aggregation and transformation platform that allows users to consume news content through customizable AI prompts.
-What makes MyNeos unique is its flexibility to work with different Language Models (LLMs) - from OpenAI's GPT to open-source models like Llama and Mistral.
+AINeus is an open-source news aggregation and transformation platform that allows users to consume news content through customizable AI prompts.
+What makes AINeus unique is its flexibility to work with different Language Models (LLMs) - from OpenAI's GPT to open-source models like Llama and Mistral.

 ## 🌟 Key Features